Case study no. 04

 “I just kind of tried the model I thought would work and it seems to have.
 And then so then I’m like, okay, but then so what, do I just stick with it?
 I just kind of made it up basically.”

-That’s a sentence most founders never say out loud.
-When everything seems fine, there’s no clear signal telling you what to fix.
-There’s just a quiet awareness that you’ve built something working on instincts you cannot yet articulate, and a growing fear that if you change anything, you might break the thing that was keeping the lights on.
+That’s the sentiment that most of us never admit to ourselves or anyone else.
+When everything seems fine, there’s no clear signal screaming out for a fix.
+There’s just a quiet awareness that you’ve built something on instinct, and a growing fear that if you change the wrong thing, you might break the part that keeps it all running.

 The fear of changing what was already selling

 The clearest evidence of where Tessa was stuck sat in her pricing.
-She had run eight consecutive cohorts at the same price point.
-Not because she had tested into it and decided it was optimal.
-Because she was afraid to find out what would happen if she moved it.
+She’d run eight consecutive cohorts at the same price.
+Not because she’d tested into it and decided it was optimal, but because she was afraid to find out what would happen if she raised her prices.

 “It’s been at 597 for eight of the nine cohorts.
 I haven’t changed it.”

 She had a specific fear underneath the pricing freeze.
-A small finite market of doctors going through this interview each year.
-A cheaper competitor selling a single day of generic prep for almost the same price.
-She had convinced herself that price was the battleground, and that holding the line was the only safe move.
+She serves a small market of doctors going through the consultant’s interview each year.
+A cheaper competitor was selling a single day of generic interview prep for almost the same price.
+She’d convinced herself that she needed to match on price, and that holding her price steady was the safest move.

-The compensation pattern showed up in everything else.
+This pattern showed in a few other places as well.
 She let legacy cohort members rejoin free, forever.
-She offered extensive one-on-one calls.
-When she used a personal coaching call as a webinar incentive, she got roughly double the expected signups and buried herself in calendar holds for weeks.
+She offered time intensive one-on-one calls.
+When she used a personal coaching call as a webinar incentive, she got a little more than she bargained for.

 “My incentive for the webinar sign up was to get a one-to-one call with me.
 But then I got like double the number of people signed up.
 I’m just doing lots of one-to-one calls.”

-This wasn’t bad planning.
-It was generosity running unchecked.
-These were doctors at career-defining moments, and Tessa wanted them to feel the investment was worth it, so she kept adding.
+Her instinct was good, but that level of generosity can backfire.
+She was working with doctors at career-defining moments, and Tessa wanted them to feel the investment was worth it, so she kept adding.
 Guest speakers.
 Extra sessions.
 Bonus calls.
-The price stayed the same, the deliverables expanded, and her time disappeared.
+Expanding deliverables all while her time disappeared.
+She was giving tons of value, but the price stayed the same.

-The first thing I asked her to do had nothing to do with pricing or tiers or marketing funnels.
+The first thing I asked her to do had nothing to do with pricing, tiers, or marketing funnels.
 It was to sit down with past students and have real conversations about how they ended up in her program.

-She had over 200 graduates.
-She had a growing wall of video testimonials.
-What she had never done was schedule a 45-minute exploratory conversation with any of them about the questions that drive every other decision in the business.
-How did you find me.
-What else did you consider.
-What almost stopped you from buying.
-What did you tell your colleagues afterwards.
+She had over 200 graduates, and a growing wall of video testimonials.
+What she’d never done was schedule an exploratory conversation with any of them about the questions that drive every other decision in the business.

 She booked the interviews within days.
 Every doctor she asked showed up the next day.
 The findings reshaped her strategy on the spot.
 Some students couldn’t find her on Google despite buying from her.
 Video testimonials were doing more work than her ads.
-There were competitors she didn’t know existed sitting in front of the buyers she thought she had to herself.
+Plus there were the competitors she didn’t know existed that were influencing the customers she thought she had to herself.

 “It wouldn’t have occurred to me to meet with them and have a conversation with them.
 I was like, well, they’re in, they’ve done well, they’re happy.
 Next.”

-Most education founders skip validation because they assume they already know their customers.
+Most people who teach online skip validation because they assume they already know their customers.
 They have testimonials.
 They have results.
 They assume the picture is complete.
-It is almost never complete.
+It's almost never complete.

-If you have never had a 45-minute exploratory conversation with your best students about how they found you and what almost stopped them from buying, you are making every business decision on incomplete information.
-The interview is not a marketing exercise.
-It is the foundation for every architectural decision that follows.
+If you've never had a true customer interview with an array of your students, you're making every business decision on incomplete information.
+The interview isn't a marketing exercise.
+It's the foundation for all your decisions that follows.

 Stop selling one thing.
 Start selling a system.